Lenbachhaus

 Art Collection

-Gallery in Lenbachhaus
+Modern art gallery in Lenbachhaus

 Temporary exhibitions are regularly on display in the underground Kunstbau, where you can find works by promising contemporary artists.

-The new Lenbachhaus
+The New Lenbachhaus

-Makeshift repairs of damage caused during WWII will be corrected and the historic residential building will be renovated and adapted to better suit its current use as a gallery.
-The wings along the Richard-Wagner Street will be remodeled and modernized to increase gallery space, accommodate more visitors and enhance the experience overall.
-After the restoration, the entrance will move from the garden to the adjacent square - the Museumsplatz - to improve the reception of the museum's visitors.
+The wings along the Richard-Wagner Street were remodeled and modernized to increase gallery space, accommodate more visitors and enhance the overall experience.
+The museum’s main entrance also moved from the garden to the adjacent square – the Museumsplatz – to improve the reception of the museum’s visitors.